-Caution: But in practice, only two tables may be updated by these users: emaj\group\def and emaj\param.
-Any other internal table or sequence update my lead to data corruption during rollback operations.
+Caution: But in practice, only the emaj\param table may be updated by these users.
+Any other internal table or sequence update my lead to data corruption.

 Emaj\web overview

 A web application, Emaj\web, makes E-Maj use much easier.